nicktaras/web-icon-scraper/README.md

   ]
 ````

-Options:
+# Options:

-url: 'url' you wish to use as String (Required)
+url: 'url' you wish to use as String (required)

-sort: 'asc' or 'des' as String (descending or ascending sort order)
+sort: 'asc' or 'des' (descending or ascending in size)

+limit: number to limit icons, defaults to 10.

 # Test
 from the /test directory run, yarn test